Skip to main content

 • Use DHCP reservations for infrastructure devices

-• Implement DHCP security to prevent rogue servers
+• Implement DHCP snooping and rogue server detection to prevent attacks

 Resources